dwithnall/ccq/README.md

+# CCQ
 App for CCQ to demonrate I can actually code.
 First attempt at using Vue.

+Used Bootstrap for layout because it's easy.

-Does not work in IE - need to use babel
+**NOTE:** Does not work in IE - need to use Babel?
+Think it's probably the \<Template\>\</Template\> syntax.

 TODO
+---
-Added extra details into detail modal move details modal into self contained component neaten up cards
+* Added extra details into detail modal
+* Move details modal into self contained component
+* Neaten up cards

 Task to complete